1138034910-a11y/thesis-energy-optimization/README.md

 This repository contains the code and configuration files that support the manuscript:

-> **Scale-dependent hydrogen-battery substitution in large renewable bases: A stochastic optimization study under carbon pricing**
+> **Scale-dependent hydrogen-battery substitution in large renewable bases: A two-stage stochastic optimization approach under carbon pricing**
 > Target journal: *Energy Conversion and Management* (ECM)

 ## What is included